 - Respiratory complications

 Even though most of these forms of cancer take years to develop, most people who have been diagnosed with mesothelioma get diagnosed in Stage III or IV, which are considered the late stages.
-Recognizing symptoms early on can be very beneficial in order to inform your doctor, get an early diagnosis and have a much better chance at a curative therapy.
+Recognizing symptoms early on can be very beneficial to inform your doctor, get an early diagnosis, and have a much better chance at curative therapy.

 How to Demand Justice After Being Diagnosed with Asbestosis or Mesothelioma